 You can use any apples you like, from Golden Delicious to Empire to Fuji.
 You add the apples towards the end of the cooking process so they get nicely softened, and both lend flavor to and absorb flavor from the rest of the dish, but don’t become mushy.

-Let the Pork Sit
+Letting the Pork Sit After Cooking

 When you remove the pork from the slow cooker you want to allow it to sit on a cutting board for at 10 to 15 minutes.
 This allows the meat to reclaim its juices – but don’t expect the slices to slice perfectly.
 The gorgeousness of low and slow cooking is that the meat will become fall apart tender.
 Even a leaner cut like a pork loin.